 Most scenic bike ride - City Botanic Gardens Riverwalk

 For a peaceful ride through the City Botanic Gardens, take a ride from the City Reach Boardwalk near Brisbane' Story Bridge.

-Cruise along the busy riverfront precinct filled with bars and restaurants, before you arrive at the corner of Alice Street and Edward Street where the new City Botanic Gardens Riverwalk takes you across the water and into the City Botanic Gardens.
+Cruise along the riverfront precinct, before you arrive at the corner of Alice Street and Edward Street where the City Botanic Gardens Riverwalk takes you across the water and into the City Botanic Gardens.

 This bike ride is a must for anyone wanting to see the views of the city and the beauty of our subtropical gardens.